wp-plugins/editorial-calendar/readme.txt

 = 2.0 =

-The calendar now has a new major feature, the "drafts drawer," a kind of post staging area where we make all posts that have not been scheduled available to drag onto the calendar.
-We can also now drag posts from the calendar back into the drafts drawer to "un-schedule" them.
+The calendar now has a new major feature, the "drafts drawer," a post staging area where we make all unscheduled posts available to drag onto the calendar.
+You can also now drag posts from the calendar back into the drafts drawer to "un-schedule" them.

 Moved around functions in the js and css to be a bit more readable, and added table of contents to css file.

 Updated css of Screen Options to be more core WordPress.

 = 1.9.1 =